 You are the greatest source of comfort and safety for your dog, so the best way to train her to be less leash-aggressive is to remind her to look to you for reassurance and guidance.

-One way to do this is through offering more positive reinforcement, via treats.
-Treats are a dog’s best friend, and they are soon to become yours, too.
+One way to do this is by offering more positive reinforcement via treats.
+Treats are a dog’s best friend, and they will soon become yours, too.

 Before going out for a walk or going somewhere you know there is a high likelihood of meeting other dogs, alert your dog by calling out his name or using a cue word, and when he turns to look at you, offer him a treat.